What Should I Know About Suing For Breach of Contract In Small Claims Court?

 What Are the Legal Remedies Available in Small Claims Court?

-The jurisdiction in the Small Claims Court, meaning power of the court, which also means power of the Judge to issue an Order, is limited to power to order compensation in the form of money or to order the return of property.
+The jurisdiction in the Small Claims Court, meaning power of the court, which also means power of the Judge to issue an Order, is limited by section 23(1) of the Courts of Justice Act, R.S.O.
+1990, c.
+43 so to provide only the power to order compensation in the form of money or to order the return of property.
 In a breach of contract case, often a party bringing a claim will want the Judge to order the breaching party to perform the contract in accordance to the agreement.
-This is called 'specific performance' and is a remedy unavailable from the Small Claims Court.
+This is called "specific performance" and is a remedy unavailable from the Small Claims Court.
 Instead, the Small Claims Court may order that the breaching party pay a sum of money that is necessary to compensate for losses arising from the failure to perform by the breaching party.
 This sum may be, and often is, the cost to hire a substitute party to complete what the breaching party failed to perform.

 As an example, and an example common to the Small Claims Court system, a homeowner may sue a contractor for failure to complete a renovation project.
 The homeowner would be unable to receive an Order from the Small Claims Court instructing the breaching contractor to complete the renovation project; however, the homeowner may be able to receive an Order from the Small Claims Court instructing the breaching contractor to pay the sum of money necessary to compensate the homeowner for the costs incurred in hiring a substitute contractor to complete the renovation project.